ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 FIXME: this sentence needs to be improved.
 Finally, we look at code examples written in imperative style and show corresponding examples in functional programming style.

-**Prerequisites**: This is an intermediate level tutorial.
+**Prerequisites**: This is an intermediate-level tutorial.
 You should have completed the [Basic Data Types](/docs/basic-data-types), [Values and Functions](/docs/values-and-functions) and [Lists](/docs/lists) tutorials.

 ## Mutable Data

-FIXME: Do we need some text here?
+A name-value binding created using the `let … = …` construct is [immutable](https://en.wikipedia.org/wiki/Immutable_object), once added to the environment, it is impossible to change the value or remove the name.

 ### References

-A name-value binding created using the `let … = …` construct is [immutable](https://en.wikipedia.org/wiki/Immutable_object), once added to the environment, it is impossible to change the value or remove the name.
  However, there is a kind of value that can be updated, that is called a _reference_ in OCaml.
 ```ocaml
 # let a = ref 0;;
 val a : int ref = {contents = 0}